ilielucianno/office-network-infrastructure/README.md

 ## About Author

 **Ilie Lucian**
 Technical Department Manager with 10+ years in IT infrastructure, networking, and hardware.
-SEC1 CERTIFIED Currently pursuing certifications in cybersecurity  (Security+ in p5rogress, Network+).
+**SEC1 Certified** (TryHackMe).
+Currently pursuing Security+ and Network+ certifications.

+---

 ## Current Learning Path